davidklaing/data_science_workshops/data_wrangling/data_wrangling_workshop.md

     ## 4 English
     ## 5    Math
     ## 6    Math

+Quick tip for writing code in RStudio: the hot-key for the pipe operator is `Cmd+Shift+M`.
+Let's practice!

+When you read R code that uses the pipe, think of the pipe as the word "then".
+So, the code below would be read as "start with `example_dataframe`, *then* select `student` and `final_grade`."

 ``` r
 # Now let's select the `student` column and the `final_grade` column.